launchdarkly-labs/launchdarkly-solutions-kit/README.md

 | Item 1 | Description of item 1 | Author 1 |
 | Item 2 | Description of item 2 | Author 2 |
 | Item 3 | Description of item 3 | Author 3 |

+## Contributing & License
+We welcome contributions!
+Please feel free to submit a PR or open an issue to suggest improvements or new features.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.